evanx/chronica/README.md

 ### Sample config file

-The initial trivial implementation checks URLs and alerts via email e.g. with the HTTP response code changes e.g. from 200 to 404.
+The initial trivial implementation checks URLs and alerts admins via email when the HTTP response code changes e.g. from 200 to 404.

 ```json
 {